Hinesville in Liberty County, Georgia — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers • War, US Civil.
 A significant historical year for this entry is 1839.

 Location.
 31° 50.844′ N, 81° 35.627′ W. Marker is in Hinesville, Georgia, in Liberty County.
-Marker is on East Court Street (State Highway 38) 0.1 miles east of North Commerce Street, on the right when traveling west.
+It is on East Court Street (State Highway 38) 0.1 miles east of North Commerce Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 208 East Court Street, Hinesville GA 31313, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Liberty County (about 500 feet away, measured in a direct line); Liberty County Confederate Monument (about 500 feet away); Bradwell Park (about 600 feet away); Fort Morris Cannon (about 700 feet away); Hinesville Methodist Church (approx. 0.2 miles away); Charlton Hines House (approx. 0.2 miles away); Old Liberty County Jail (approx. 0.2 miles away); Skirmish at Hinesville (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Liberty County (about 500 feet away, measured in a direct line); Liberty County Confederate Monument (about 500 feet away); Bradwell Park (about 600 feet away); Fort Morris Cannon (about 700 feet away); Hinesville Methodist Church (approx. 0.2 miles away); Charlton Hines House (approx. 0.2 miles away); Old Liberty County Jail (approx. 0.2 miles away); Skirmish at Hinesville (approx. half a mile away).
 Touch for a list and map of all markers in Hinesville.

 Credits.
-This page was last revised on January 31, 2020.
+This page was last revised on October 30, 2024.
 It was originally submitted on February 3, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 2,357 times since then and 88 times this year.
+This page has been viewed 3,015 times since then and 81 times this year.
 Photos: 1. submitted on February 3, 2009, by David Seibert of Sandy Springs, Georgia.
 2, 3. submitted on April 12, 2011, by Lee Hattabaugh of Capshaw, Alabama.
 4. submitted on February 3, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.